dennis0802/gameSite/README.md

 # Game Tracker App

 ## Description
-A web applciation to track games played to experiment with creating a forum site using MongoDB, Node.js, and Express.
+A web application to track games played to experiment with creating a forum site using MongoDB, Node.js, and Express.
 Users can view and contribute to discussions about games while admins can manage the data and users on the site.

 ## Installation
 * Download the source code